What the 15 biggest US school districts are planning for reopening

-(CNN) — Of the 15 biggest school districts in the country, only one is offering schools the option of in-person instruction, and 10 of them have opted to begin the school year with online learning only.
+(CNN) — Of the 15 biggest school districts in the country, 13 have opted to begin the school year with online learning only.

-Three have opted for a hybrid: New York City, Chicago and Hawaii Public Schools.

-Hillsborough County, Florida, the eighth-biggest district in the country, will announce its decision August 3.
-Its school board previously rejected a plan for virtual learning for the first nine weeks of school.
+Just one, Hawaii Public Schools, has opted for a hybrid.
+New York City schools have not yet received approval for their plans.

-Here’s how the other large school districts, as of Thursday, are planning to reopen while grappling with the Covid-19 pandemic.
+Here’s how large school districts are planning to reopen while grappling with the Covid-19 pandemic.

 ‘I don’t want to go to school and get Covid’: Some kids scared as adults debate the risks of reopening

-Note: This report is being updated as school districts’ plans change.